How to Prepare for Maharashtra HSC Chemistry Exam to Score Good Marks in 2026 - Important Questions, Concepts

 • Van’t Hoff Factor

-• EMF of cell
+• EMF of the cell

 • Fuel cell

-• Rate law of Reaction
+• Rate Law of Reaction

-• Half-life (for zeroth and first-order reaction)
+• Half-life (for zeroth and first-order reactions)

 • Magnetic Moment